 But your basic table salt has come a long way in recent years.
 Like coffee, chocolate and even water, salt has gone chichi.

 Today, you can sprinkle coal-black granules of Kilauean sea salt over your deviled eggs or grill a filet of halibut on a powder pink slab of salt hand-harvested in the Himalayans.
 Salt is even roasted to add subtle smokiness to Korean dishes.

 If you and your sweetheart are feeling truly adventurous, visit your local gourmet food store and pick up a few varieties and have a taste test.
 But try not to go overboard.
 Most Americans consume more than twice the recommended amount of salt, resulting in a higher risk of heart disease, high blood pressure and stroke.
 To offset all that saltiness, I offer a few seasoning options that are good — and good for you.

-Tumeric: This bright yellow spice frequently appears in curry powder and has been used throughout India to treat illnesses ranging from body aches to colic.
-Recently, tumeric has gained attention because of the presence of curcumin, which helps fight inflammation.
+Turmeric: This bright yellow spice frequently appears in curry powder and has been used throughout India to treat illnesses ranging from body aches to colic.
+Recently, turmeric has gained attention because of the presence of curcumin, which helps fight inflammation.
 Sprinkle it over cold-weather dishes such as chili or stew.

-Cinnamon: Health officials debate whether cinnamon helps lower blood sugar levels.
-While they argue, it doesn’t hurt to sprinkle this sweet-smelling spice on something other than toast or apple pie.
+Cinnamon: Health officials say cinnamon can help lower blood sugar levels.
+It's an ongoing debate, but meanwhile, it won't hurt to sprinkle this sweet-smelling spice on something other than toast or apple pie.

 Oregano: Finely chop a handful of this fresh herb and sprinkle it over pasta, eggs and other dishes for a super serving of cancer-fighting antioxidants.